Edgar-Zamora/My-Work/Tidymodels/MLB/README.md

 ![Seattle Mariners Game \| Sung Shin @ironstagram](img/sea_mariners.jpg)

-Living in the Seattle metro there has been a long standing notion that the Seattle Mariners are bound not to draw large crowds.
-The first inclination may be to attribute it to the Mariners poor record[1].
+Living in the Seattle metro there has been a constant pattern that the Seattle Mariners are bound not to draw large crowds.
+The first inclination may be to attributed to the Mariners poor regular and postseason record[^1].
 There are certainly other reasons for poor attendance which may include the opponent, starting pitcher, day of the week, weather, and many other factors than just their record.
 If I where an executive for a Major League Baseball (MLB) team, I would like to know which games were likely to have lower attendance so that corrective measures like giveaways, special nights or other promotions could help attract larger crowds.

 The rest of this post will attempt to create a model that will help predict MLB attendance for home games.
 I strictly focus on home games